sassoftware/viya4-ark/pre_install_report/README.md

 VIYA_MIN_AGGREGATE_WORKER_CPU_CORES=14
 ```

-If calculated aggregate memory is less than VIYA_MIN_AGGREGATE_WORKER_MEMORY then it the tool will flag a memory issue.
+If calculated aggregate memory is less than VIYA_MIN_AGGREGATE_WORKER_MEMORY then the tool will flag a memory issue.
 If calculated aggregate vCPUs is less than VIYA_MIN_AGGREGATE_WORKER_CPU_CORES then it the tool will flag a CPU issue.

 SAS recommends using the SAS Viya 4 Infrastructure as Code (IaC) tools to create a cluster for Microsoft Azure, AWS,
 or GCP

-**Example**: Setting for aggregate Memory and vCPU for deployment based on documentation in SAS Viya Operations under
+**Example**: Setting for aggregate Memory and vCPU for deployment based on documentation in SAS Viya Operations under System Requirements
-System Requirements in the Hardware and Resource Requirements section.
+in the Hardware and Resource Requirements section.
 See Sizing Recommendations for Microsoft Azure.

 | Offering                  | CAS Node(s)          | System Node  | Nodes in User Node Pool(s)  |
 | ------------------------- |-------------          | --------- | -------------|
 | SAS Visual Analytics and SAS Data Preparation  |  Num of Node: Node 1, CPU: 16, Memory, 128 | Num. of Nodes: 1, CPU: 8,  Memory: 64 | Num of Node: 1 per Node User Node Pool,  CPU: 8 Memory 64 |

 VIYA_MIN_AGGREGATE_WORKER_MEMORY =
 CAS Node Memory + System Node Memory + (User Nodes Memory * 4)
+fl
 VIYA_MIN_AGGREGATE_WORKER_CPU_CORES=
 CAS node CPU  + System Node CPU + (User Node CPU * 4)

 ## Prerequisites
-- The tool should be run on a machine from which the Kubernetes command-line interface, `kubectl`, can access the Kubernetes cluster.
+- The tool should be run on a machine from which the Kubernetes command-line interface, `kubectl`,
+can access the Kubernetes cluster.
 - The tool requires Python 3.6 or higher.

 ### Required Python Packages
 SAS Viya ARK tools require third-party packages be installed before use.
-You can install all the required packages by using the provided requirements.txt file in the following command:
+You can install all the required packages by
+using the provided requirements.txt file in the following command:

 ```commandline
 python3 -m pip install -r requirements.txt